 The best part is that you can walk on the wall all around the town for amazing views!

 Note: every year Obidos has a chocolate festival and a medieval fair.
 The Town is then crowded.
 Check out the dates here.

 LOCATION: Obidos is located just North of Lisbon - it takes a 1h drive to reach it

-MORE: Many photo, video and info to plan your visit in the Obidos Portugal article
+MORE: Many photos, a video and info to plan your visit in the Obidos Portugal article